-When meeting online, get a video feed going whenever possible, or at least audio.
+When meeting online, get a video feed going whenever possible.
 You pick up on nonverbal communication and meeting participants feel connected to you and to each other.
-A virtual ice-breaker might feel silly, but you can all laugh about it together afterward.
+An icebreaker can be a good way to start a meeting and get conversation going.

 Set an agenda and follow through

 The key to a good meeting is a sense of direction from the get-go.
 Know who the participants are, what you'll cover, and what you hope to achieve.
-If you share your agenda ahead of time, everyone will be ready to get to business once the meeting starts.
+As mentioned previously, if you share your agenda ahead of time, everyone will be ready to get to business once the meeting starts.

 Other topics or issues might come up during the meeting, but those can be handled in a follow-up meeting or in a breakout group.
 If it does need to be addressed right away, make sure to steer back to the original agenda before closing the meeting.
 Set goals and designate tasks so everyone leaves feeling actively engaged and purposeful instead of wondering why they were invited to attend.